-PHP is easy-to-use web development that enables innovative website development and extends web application development capabilities.
+PHP is an easy-to-use web development that enables innovative website development and extends web application development capabilities.

 As in technology, PHP/Laravel and Node.js are two distinctive solutions.
-In fact, they have their own strengths.
-Specifically, PHP has the great advantage in rapid development.
+In fact, they have their strengths.
+Specifically, PHP has a great advantage in rapid development.
 On the other hand, Node.js has excellent performance on flexibility and is more suitable for big projects.

 Python, a multi-purpose object-oriented programming language, has gained great fame for its ability to develop rapidly.
 Besides, Django is a free and open-source Python-based web framework.